GARES Spring HF Challenge 2018: Rules

 SCORING: A country in a new zone will score TEN points; subsequent countries in that zone will score ONE point.
 Contacts must be made by you, using your own callsign, with a suffix if appropriate.

 REPORTING: Country, CQ Zone (as per the countries/DX entities list), callsign of station worked, date, band, power (p.e.p.) at the output of the transmitter, and the aerial in use should be reported for each scoring contact as well as the claimed score.
-A suitable template will be available.
+A suitable template (Excel spreadsheet) is available to download here.

 AWARDS: Awards will be made to the leading stations in each section (High & Low Power) and to the highest placed newcomer to the HF Challenge.